actions-marketplace-validations/tokku5552_obsidian-tag-organizer/README.md

 - `yarn format` - Format code with Prettier
 - `yarn format:check` - Check code formatting
 - `yarn clean` - Clean build artifacts

+### Git Hooks

+The project uses Git hooks to automatically:

+- Format code with Prettier
+- Check code style with ESLint
+- Verify the build succeeds
+  when committing TypeScript files.

 For more detailed information about development and contributing, please see [CONTRIBUTING.md](CONTRIBUTING.md).